Why Do Fire Engines Respond to Medical Calls?

 Medical information is strictly confidential and cannot be released to anyone other than the patient unless the patient has signed a release of information document authorizing the second party to obtain the medical incident report.
 The requesting party will be required to present a valid identification.

 Many records requests are filled the same day your request form is received.
 However, you should prepared to allow up to five (5) business days to receive a response to your request.
 In most cases, a report will be released within that five day period, but, in some instances (such as reports that are old enough to have been archived), reciept of a report can take longer.
-In that event, you will be notified in writing of the fact that your request will take longer than five days to complete, and you will be given a target date for when you should expect the material.
+In that event, you will be notified your request will take longer than five days to complete, and you will be given a target date for when you should expect the material.

 Can I Burn my Yard Waste or Have a Metal Fire Pit?